uwefassnacht/code-engine-samples/deploy-app-from-source/how-to-deploy-from-source.md

 At this point we have packaged the source code in a container image and stored it in the IBM Cloud Container Registry.
 We are now ready to deploy the container to Code Engine (make sure to replace <sha> with the has of the container image that was created in the previous step)

 ibmcloud ce application create --name hello-world --image --image icr.io/<mynamespace>/codeengine-helloworld --registry-secret myregistry

+Add instructions how to test your app via it's URL or CURL.

+And you're done!
+Congratulations, your source-code has been containerized, stored in IBM's container registry and succesfully deployed to IBM Cloud Engine.

+## Cleaning Up

+Once you're done, you might want to clean up everything you've created.
+Here are the steps:

+1. Remove the Code Engine project you created.
+This will automatically delete the running application you created

+TODO: the project and key creation should probably go into the pre-requisite steps.
+They are needed for both deployment from source and image.